 In fact, it can be considered walking distance to the Marina.
 Once you reach Broadway & Fillmore, it is downhill all the way to the Marina, and with magnificent views.

 The view from our balcony wasn’t bad either.

 There is also a Wallgreens nearby, but that might only interest me as I am crazy about double-zipper freezer bags and stocking up on them was at the top of my list as they are not available in Istanbul.
-Also, we got addicted to the Blue Bottle coffee and Valrhona frozen yogurt served at Fraiche and the best part is they are open until late hours everyday.
+Also, we got addicted to the Blue Bottle coffee and Valrhona frozen yogurt served at Fraiche (now closed) and the best part is they are open until late hours everyday.